Sawmonabo/HousePricePrediction/README.md

-I also used a randomized search cross validation pre-built function from the sklearn module.
-It tries random combinations of a range of values (I defined the number of iterations to 10).
-It is good at testing a wide range of values and normally it reaches a very good combination very fast (recommended for big datasets with parameter tuning).
  After feeding the variables into the regression model I observe that the best model after training/testing/tuning on the dataset for XGradient Boosting, was an MSE of ﻿2279.02 with an R2 of ﻿86.38% (With respect to the entire dataset).
 The high value of R2 shows that XGradient Boosting is suitable for large datasets as it creates a large ensemble of trees, with each tree correcting on the error of the previous, thus making the model accurate.